+Swap to the Pho Sho team, and repeat step 8 and 9 there.

 Now click on the Pho Real team and click the Work tab to look at the Backlog.
 You should see your sprints show up on the left, and Current should be set to Sprint 1.